wmde/fundraising-banners-until-2022/desktop/README.md

 * Configure Campaign number, campaign prefix and campaign start date to generate file names and tracking info inside banners.

 ## Notes on possible Banner code improvements
-* Move `addSpace`, `addSpaceInstantly` and `displayBanner` to module `BannerDisplay`.
+* Move `addSpace`, `addSpaceInstantly` and `displayBanner` to module `banner_display`.
 Move all the different ways of showing banners (overlay or scrollable, instant on, rollo and mini nag banner) into the new module.
-Remove similar functions from `DesktopBanner.js`.
+Remove similar functions from `banner_functions.js`.
 Add the 7.5 seconds delay for `displayBanner` as default but make delay configurable (for preview).
-* Move form initialization and validation code to module `FormValidation`.
+* Move form initialization and validation code to module `form_validation`.
 Form elements (jQuery objects) should be passed in as constructor params.
-Also move validation functions from `DesktopBanner.js` into the new module.
+Also move validation functions from `banner_functions.js` into the new module.
-* Move date/time-based campaign data counting (donors, donations, campaign day, special day name, normal day name, prefix for day name) from `DesktopBanner.js`, `custom_day_name.js` and `count_campaign_days.js` into module.
+* Move date/time-based campaign data counting (donors, donations, campaign day, special day name, normal day name, prefix for day name) from `banner_functions.js`, `custom_day_name.js` and `count_campaign_days.js` into module.
-* Refactor `DesktopBanner.js` and `count_campaign_days` to longer require parameters after `require`.
+* Refactor `banner_functions.js` and `count_campaign_days` to longer require parameters after `require`.
 Use classes with constructor parameters instead.
 * Structure banner initialization into functions, call them one after each other.
 Select Banner object only once and use its `find` method with all other jQuery selections.
 * Re-Implement/Refactor lightbox module without the need for global jQuery object and get rid of `ProvidePlugin` in webpack config.
 Also, for "sticky" Banners, the lightbox should position itself in relation to the banner and the scroll position, so we don't need to scroll to the top of the page to show the lightbox.